Zakonn/Zakonn/README.md

 ## Hey What's Up!
 My name is Rogelio Murillo.
 You can call me Rauj.
+Thank you for taking time to visit my GITHUB :)
+You can reach me by email: rogelio.murillo@valpo.edu

 I am a recent graduate from Valparaiso University (Dec 23').
 I have been programming for about 2-3 years now.
 I am currently...